 The number of advisory members shall be determined by the Committee.
 Advisory membership shall include representatives from state, federal, or regional agencies, special interest groups or individuals.
 These representatives shall be eligible to attend the meetings of the committee and take an active part by expressing their opinions and ideas.
 The LTADD Transportation Staff shall also serve in an advisory capacity for the Committee.

-Section II: Voting
+Section II: Voting event of a conflict of interest.

 Each member of the Committee will be entitled to one vote on any matter brought before the Committee.
 In the event that a Committee member cannot attend a meeting, he/she may appoint a proxy to attend the meeting and to cast the vote of the member.
 Evidence may be requested of the proxy that he/she is the designee of the member.
-Those members serving in an advisory capacity will retain a non-voting status.
-Voting members may abstain from voting only in the event of a conflict of interest.
+Those members serving in an advisory